 If possible ask your friends and relatives to come at different times when they visit you.
 Their role is so important.
 Change and variation makes the days less monotonous and less predictable.

-4) Use the media
+4) Use social media

 The advent of the computer means that there is so much more information available, it is almost limitless.
 Here are a few ideas

 - Write on different forums, if it is a good forum then the conversation thread can take unexpected turns.
 There are forums on anything you can think of, well almost anything.

 - Learn new skills, for example touch typing, correspondence courses, languages.

 - Start a blog, build a website, create a Facebook page and post comments to Twitter, start Audi Boo.
 It is very easy to build up a circle of virtual friends using the Internet and Social Networking.